OlgaJ1989/taste-of-poland/README.md

 ### Manual testing

-* Check the responsiveness of the website on different screen sizes across different browsers (Chrome, Firefox, Opera).
+* Check the responsiveness of the website on different screen sizes across different browsers (Chrome, Firefox, Opera, Edge).
     * Test:
         1. Open the website in each of the aforementioned browsers.
         1. Right-click on the screen and choose 'Inspect' ('Inspect element' on Opera).